 - Proposals that include all sections, across all campuses

-- Instructors who plan to use course materials in fall 2018 and/or spring 2019.
+- Instructors who plan to use course materials within the following academic year.

 - Proposals that demonstrate student involvement in creating, curating, or updating course materials.
 This criterion is not a requirement but will be looked on favorably by reviewers.